 A Building Information Model (BIM) is "a digital representation of physical and functional characteristics of a facility."
 To successfully implement BIM, a project team must perform detailed and comprehensive planning.
-A well-documented BIM Execution Plan will ensure that all parties are clearly aware of the opportunities and responsibilities associated with the incorporation of BIM into the project workflow.
-A completed BIM Project Execution Plan should define the appropriate Uses for BIM on a project (e.g., design authoring, design review, and 3D coordination), along with a detailed design and documentation of the process for executing BIM throughout a facility's lifecycle.
+A well-documented BIM Project Execution Plan (BEP) will ensure that all parties are clearly aware of the opportunities and responsibilities associated with the incorporation of BIM into the project workflow.
+A completed BEP should define the appropriate Model Uses for a project (e.g., author design model, design review, and 3D coordination), along with a detailed design and documentation of the process for executing BIM throughout a facility's lifecycle.
 Once the plan is created, the team can follow and monitor their progress against this plan to gain the maximum benefits from BIM implementation.

-This Guide provides a structured procedure, as displayed in Figure i-1, for creating and implementing a BIM Project Execution Plan.
-The four steps within the procedure include:
+This Guide provides a structured procedure, as displayed in Figure i-1, for creating and implementing a BEP.
+The five steps within the procedure include:

-- 1. Identify high-value BIM uses during project planning, design, construction, and operational phases - 2.
-Design the BIM execution process by creating process maps - 3.
-Define the BIM deliverables in the form of information exchanges - 4.
-Develop the infrastructure in the form of contracts, communication procedures, technology, and quality control to support the implementation
+- 1. Define the goals for the implementation of BIM; - 2.
+Identify high-value Model Uses during project planning, design, construction, and operational phases; - 3.
+Design the BIM execution process by creating process maps; - 4.
+Define the information deliverables; and - 5.
+Develop the infrastructure in the form of contracts, communication procedures, technology, and quality control to support the implementation.

-Figure i-1: BIM Project Execution Planning Process
+Figure i-1: BIM Project Execution Planning Procedure

-The goal of developing this structured procedure is to stimulate planning and direct communication by the project team during the early phases of a project.
-The team leading the planning process should include members from all the organizations with a significant role in the project.
+The objective for following the structured procedure is to stimulate planning and direct communication among the project team members during the early phases of a project.
+The team leading the planning process should include members from all organizations with a significant role in the project.
 Since there is no single best method for BIM implementation on every project, each team must effectively design a tailored execution strategy by understanding the project goals, the project characteristics, and the capabilities of the team members.

 This BIM Project Execution Planning Guide is a product of the BIM Project Execution Planning Project within the buildingSMART allianceTM (bSa), a council within the National Institute of Building Sciences.
 The bSa is charged with developing the National Building Information Modeling Standard - United StatesTM (NBIMS-US).
-This Guide was developed to provide a practical manual that can be used by project teams to design their BIM strategy and develop a BIM Project Execution Plan.
-The core modeling and information exchange concepts have been designed to complement the longterm goals of the bSa in the development of a standard that can be implemented throughout the AECOO Industry to improve the efficiency and effectiveness of BIM implementation on projects.
+This Guide was developed to provide a practical manual that can be used by project teams to design their BIM strategy and develop a BEP.
+The core modeling and information exchange concepts have been designed to complement the long-term goals of the bSa in the development of a standard that can be implemented throughout the AECOO Industry to improve the efficiency and effectiveness of BIM implementation on projects.